Help for teenagers who stammer.

 See our For Parents page, which has helpful information, tips and videos.

-We've also got a library (when it reopens).
+We've also got a library where you can borrow books and DVDs.

 See our Your Voice section.
 It's packed with articles by young people and parents about their experiences.
 Why not write an article yourself and help encourage other parents?
 See our Share Your Story page to find out how.